pappasadrian/vivliothmmy-parsing/README.md

 Uses the pdftotext linux utility.

 CAUTION: this is buggy as hell, does not count words correctly in some cases. #Thanks_PDF

+## wordfrequency.sh

+Get a word frequency analysis (number of occurence of each word), for each document and for all documents in total.

+Removes numbers and short words from the totals.